-He has authored around 40 scientific publications in peer reviewed journals and international conferences.
+He has authored around 60 scientific publications in peer reviewed journals and international conferences.
 His areas of expertise include sonification, sound synthesis, audio digital processing, computer and electroacoustic music, composition, new interfaces for musical expression and the musical applications of complex systems.
 He has obtained research funds from Chilean governmental agencies such as the National Fund for Scientific and Technological Development (Fondecyt) and the National Council of Culture and the Arts (CNCA).
-He recently received a Google Latin American Research Award (LARA) in the field of auditory graphs.
+In 2017, he received a Google Latin American Research Award (LARA) in the field of auditory graphs.

-During 2018, Rodrigo will be a composer in residence with the Stanford Laptop orchestra (SLOrk) at the Center for Computer-based Research in Music and Acoustics (CCRMA), and a Tinker Visiting Professor at the Center for Latin American Studies at Stanford University.
-In the spring quarter of 2018 he will offer a class on Electroacoustic Music Analysis at CCRMA.”
+During 2018, Rodrigo was a composer in residence with the Stanford Laptop orchestra (SLOrk) at the Center for Computer Research in Music and Acoustics (CCRMA), and a Tinker Visiting Professor at the Center for Latin American Studies at Stanford University.
+While at Stanford, he offered a class on Electroacoustic Music Analysis at CCRMA.

 In 2019, he obtained the Prize for Excellence in Artistic Creation from UC (video in Spanish).

 He is currently full professor at the Music Institute and Electrical Engineering Department of UC.